jhgarner/Xest-Window-Manager/xorg.md

 Once the flags have been set, Xest enters a main loop (found in Lib.hs) which executes actions as they are added to an event queue.
 When the event Queue is empty, it blocks and waits for the X server to send a new event.
-Once an event has been received, it gets processed by the correct handler.
+After an event has been received, it gets processed by the correct handler.

+One such handler takes care of the MapWindow event.
+When a window asks to be mapped, we add it to a data structure which keeps track of all active windows and where they are located.
+Xest then resends the map request as a sign to the server that its okay with the event happening.

 ## Conclusions